Diocese of Grosseto: Synods

 A diocesan synod was an irregularly held, but important, meeting of the bishop of a diocese and his clergy.
 Its purpose was (1) to proclaim generally the various decrees already issued by the bishop; (2) to discuss and ratify measures on which the bishop chose to consult with his clergy; (3) to publish statutes and decrees of the diocesan synod, of the provincial synod, and of the Holy See.

 Bishop Restaurus (1306–1328) held a diocesan synod in Grosseto in November 1320.

 On 14–15 April 1692, Bishop Cesare Ugolini (1665–1699) presided over a diocesan synod in Grosseto, and issued statutes which were published.
 On 21–22 April 1705, a diocesan synod was held by Bishop Giacomo Falconetti (1703–1710).

-From 1858 to 1867, for political and economic reasons due to the so-called Roman Question, the see remained vacant.
+From 1858 to 1867, for political and economic reasons, the see remained vacant.